-A permit or permit upgrade certifies that an individual has completed a minimum level of training on specific types of fabrication tools or equipment.
-A permit (and possibly a permit upgrade) is required for all students, faculty, and staff wishing to use fabrication equipment in the College of Engineering that presents certain hazards if used improperly.
-There are three different permits (blue, red, and green), each providing a different level of training and access to College of Engineering fabrication resources.
-Individuals entering fabrication labs in the College of Engineering will be expected to have their permit visibly displayed on their person.
+A permit (and possibly a permit upgrade) is required for all students, faculty, and staff wishing to use fabrication equipment in the College of Engineering (CoE).
+There are three permits (blue, red, and green), each providing a different level of training and access to College of Engineering fabrication resources.
 Use the links on the left to learn more about permits and permit upgrades.

 You will need to be one of the following to apply for a permit or permit upgrade

 - Currently enrolled UW-Madison CoE student

 - Currently enrolled in a UW-Madison CoE course

 - An active member of a UW-Madison CoE student organization

 A materials fee or a research fee may be required prior to permit/upgrade training or gaining access to a fabrication space.
 You can read about these fees on the policies page.